Skip to main content

 So many people have the thought process that starts with them asking, “Is a small roof leak bad?”
 And it ends with them saying, “Well, it hasn’t caused any visible damage, so I’ll get to it later.”

 A small roof leak becomes a big one if left unrepaired and eventually causes water to flood your house during a rainstorm.
-Allowing water to enter your home opens everyone to the risk of electric shocks, fires, and can lead to serious structural damage.
+Allowing water to enter your home opens everyone to the risk of mold, and fires, and can lead to serious structural damage.

 Furthermore, water damages most furniture, clothing, and electrical appliances.
 Insurance won’t cover you for any damage caused by a leaky roof if you neglected it when the leak was small.